The Chökyi Gyatso Translation Committee

 Lodrö Sangpo has also published an annotated English translation of Louis de La Vallée Poussin’s Vasubandhu’s Abhidharmakośabhāṣya (4 volumes, 2898 pages), published by Motilal Banarsidass, 2012.
 For more information about this translation, click here.

-He is presently working on an English translation of Professor Lambert Schmithausen’s Collected Writings, the first volume of which is scheduled to be published in 2014.
+He is also involved with the translation and publication of Professor Lambert Schmithausen’s Collected Writings, the first volume of which is scheduled to be published in 2014.

 Gelongma Migme Chödrön has produced translations of the following texts: